LIFE STORY

 Years later, during the Vietnam War, he was to emerge as rigid hard-liner, intolerant of anyone trying to point out the insanity of that conflict.

-I was to call it the flip-flop effect — the inability of Australian intellectuals to maintain intellectual consistency.
+I called it the flip-flop effect — the inability of Australian intellectuals to be intellectually consistent.

-But it was also to show the poverty of Australian opinion when it came to China.
-It was a poverty I would have to live with for the rest of my career.
+It was also to show the poverty of Australian opinion when it came to China – a poverty I would have to live with for the rest of my career.

 Arndt’s lectures gave me a firm interest in development economics.
 A few years later he was to do me a favour crucial to my future career.